FOREX-Dollar near one-month low to yen as inflation test looms

 "We’ll need to see a print of 0.8% month-on-month to see the dollar index break out of the top of the range of 94.50," Chris Weston, head of research at brokerage Pepperstone in Melbourne, wrote in a client note.

-Wednesday's inflation readings from the world's two biggest economies will be the next major indicator of whether rising price pressures are accelerating globally.
+Global inflation readings are under close scrutiny for evidence of whether rising price pressures are accelerating or showing signs of waning.

+China's October factory gate prices rose at the fastest pace since 1995, beating forecasts and further squeezing profit margins for producers grappling with soaring coal prices and other commodity costs.

-Data on Tuesday showed U.S. producer prices increased solidly in October, indicating that high inflation could persist for a while amid tight supply chains related to the pandemic.
+Data on Tuesday showed U.S. producer prices increased solidly in October, indicating that high inflation could persist amid tight supply chains related to the pandemic.

-U.S. Treasury real yields fell sharply on Tuesday as traders hedging against the possibility of rising prices scooped up Treasury Inflation Protected Securities (TIPS). /US
+U.S. Treasury real yields fell sharply as traders hedging against the possibility of rising prices scooped up Treasury Inflation Protected Securities (TIPS). /US

-Analysts said the growing demand signaled inflation concern is taking hold among a broader swath of investors and the public.
+Analysts said the growing demand signalled inflation concerns are taking hold among a broader swath of investors and the public.

-Fed officials on Tuesday said it is not clear that high inflation will become more entrenched than previously expected.
+Fed officials on Tuesday said it was not clear that high inflation will become more entrenched than expected.

-San Francisco Fed President Mary Daly said it will be mid-2022 before there is more clarity on the employment and inflation outlook.
-Minneapolis Fed President Neel Kashkari said he believes the forces currently keeping people out of the labour market and pushing up prices will be temporary.
+San Francisco Fed President Mary Daly said it would be mid-2022 before there is more clarity on the employment and inflation outlook.
+Minneapolis Fed President Neel Kashkari said he believes the forces keeping people out of the labour market and pushing up prices will be temporary.

 Meanwhile, U.S. President Joe Biden met with Fed Governor Lael Brainard as a potential next Fed Chair.
 She would be considered a dovish pick.

-"Brainard’s possible nomination as Fed Chair chipping at the (dollar)," Westpac strategist wrote in a research note.
+"Brainard’s possible nomination as Fed Chair chipping at the (dollar)," Westpac strategists wrote in a research note.

 "Otherwise, the underlying picture remains USD supportive," and dips in the dollar index to the mid-93 level are a buying opportunity, they said.